Stafford, James

 Interests and Research

-His first book, The Case of Ireland: Commerce, Empire and the European Order, 1776-1848 (Cambridge, 2022), offers a fresh account of Ireland’s place in European debates about commerce and empire during a global era of war and revolution.
+His first book, The Case of Ireland: Commerce, Empire, and the European Order, 1750-1848 (Cambridge, 2022), offers a fresh account of Ireland’s place in European debates about commerce and empire during a global era of war and revolution.
 Drawing on a broad range of writings from merchants, agrarian improvers, philosophers, politicians and revolutionaries across Europe, the book shows how Ireland became a field of conflict and projection between rival systems of political economy, associated with the warring empires of Britain and France.
+In so doing, it provides new interpretations of central events in eighteenth and nineteenth-century Irish and British-imperial history: the United Irish rising of 1798, the British-Irish Union of 1801, and the Great Famine of 1845-51.

 Courses